-- ▲ The national office was critical in the role of coordinator, producer of publicity materials, guider of recruitment, promoter of idea exchanges, and provider of evaluation forms. - Recruitment on all campuses was more time consuming than expected and required outreach skills not possessed by all campuses.
-Recruitment required extensive, personal one-on-one contact.
-On some campuses student recruiters were more effective; on other campuses, the Hillel Director was more effective. - ▲ The instructional format that worked best had a speaker or expert introducing briefly new ideas followed by a loosely-structured discussion or experiential exercise.
+- The national office was critical in the role of coordinator, producer of publicity materials, guider offrecruitment, promoter of idea exchanges, and provider of evaluation forms. - Recruitment on all campuses was more time consuming than expected and required outweach skills not possessed by all campuses.
+Recruitment required extensive, personal one-one-one contact.
+On some campuses student recruiters were more effective; on other campuses, the Hillel Director was more effective. - The instructional format that worked best had a speaker or expert introducing briefly new ideas followed by a loosely-structured discussion or experiential exercise.
 Students wanted a high proportion of air-time for themselves.
-Lectures or formal instruction did not work well. - ▲ Those students who formed friendships with others in the group were more likely to attend sessions regardless of the program or topic being discussed than those who were loners or outsiders.
-The latter attended because of their interest in a particular topic. - ▲ The program worked best when retreats and other social bonding experiences were introduced early. - ▲ The program worked best when sessions were curricularized, each building upon the last, rather than when each session was devoted to a disconnected topic.
+Lectures or formal instruction did not work well. - Those students who formed friendships with others in the group were more likely to attend sessions regardless of the program or topic being discussed than those who were loners or outsiders.
+The latter attended because of their interest in a particular topic. - The program worked best when retreats and other social bonding experiences were introduced early.